camunda/camunda-bpm-examples/cockpit/cockpit-sample-plugin/README.md

-Sample Plugin for camunda Cockpit
+Sample Plugin for Camunda Cockpit
 =================================

-This is a simple plugin that showcases the plugin system of Cockpit, the process monitoring tool of [camunda BPM](http://docs.camunda.org).
+This is a simple plugin that showcases the plugin system of Cockpit, the process monitoring tool of [Camunda BPM](http://docs.camunda.org).

-Built and tested against camunda BPM version `7.1.0-SNAPSHOT`.
+Built and tested against Camunda BPM version `7.1.0-SNAPSHOT`.

-Integrate into camunda webapp
+Integrate into Camunda webapp
 -----------------------------

-Add the plugin as a dependency to the Cockpit `pom.xml` and rebuild the camunda web application.
+Add the plugin as a dependency to the Cockpit `pom.xml` and rebuild the Camunda web application.

     <dependencies>
       ...